DIAGNijmegen/pathology-whole-slide-data/README.md

 ```

 ### Batch iterator
 The batch generator needs to be configured via *user config* file.
 In the user config file, custom and build-in sampling strategies can be configured, such as random, balanced, area-based, and more.
 Additionally. custom and build-in sample and batch callbacks can be composed such as fit_shape, one-hot-encoding, albumentations, and more.
-For a complete overview please check out the main [config file](https://github.com/DIAGNijmegen/pathology-whole-slide-data/blob/main/wholeslidedata/configuration/config_files/config.yml) and all the sub config files [here](https://github.com/DIAGNijmegen/pathology-whole-slide-data/tree/main/wholeslidedata/configuration/config_files).
+For a complete overview please check out the main [config file](https://github.com/DIAGNijmegen/pathology-whole-slide-data/blob/main/wholeslidedata/configuration/config_files/config.yml) and all the [sub config files](https://github.com/DIAGNijmegen/pathology-whole-slide-data/tree/main/wholeslidedata/configuration/config_files).

 **Example of a basic user config file (user_config.yml)**
 ```yaml